andrew/ultimate-awesome/README.md

 - [awesome-test-engineer](https://github.com/upgundecha/awesome-test-engineer) - Curated resources for learning the skills listed in Redgate Test Engineer Skill Map -
 - [awesome-kan](https://github.com/xatta-trone/awesome-kan) - A curated collection of KAN (Kolmogorov-Arnold Network) resources—libraries, projects, tutorials, papers, and more—for researchers and developers in the field.
 - [awesome-disentanglement-in-nlp](https://github.com/zhjohnchan/awesome-disentanglement-in-nlp) - A curated list of disentanglement in NLP. :-).
-- [awesome-abacatepay](https://github.com/abacatepay/awesome-abacatepay) - 💯 An awesome collection of AbacatePay projects, and resources.
 - [moe-paper-models](https://github.com/AdamG012/moe-paper-models) - A sumary of MoE experimental setups across a number of different papers.
 - [awesome-startups](https://github.com/alec-c4/awesome-startups) - Curated list of awesome resources for startups.
 - [Awesome-GPT-Image-2-API-Prompts](https://github.com/Anil-matcha/Awesome-GPT-Image-2-API-Prompts) - Curated GPT-Image-2 prompts for the OpenAI API — portraits, posters, UI mockups, game screenshots, character sheets, and more.
 Ready-to-use prompts for gpt-image-2.